SMUD/ARGONNE BIOMETHANE AD PROJECT

-Eurisko Scientific LLC and the US Department of Energy’s Argonne National Laboratory will partner with the Sacramento Municipal Utility District (SMUD) to demonstrate a process to increase production of biogas through anaerobic digestion while reducing the amount of CO2 produced.
-SMUD’s Sacramento Regional Waste Water Treatment Plant in Elk Grove will be the demonstration site.
+Sacramento Municipal Utility District (SMUD) will demonstrate a process to increase production of biogas through anaerobic digestion while reducing the amount of CO2 produced.
+SMUD will use CleanWorld’s Sacramento facility for the demonstration site.

 The patent-pending process developed at the Argonne Lab adds magnesium silicate minerals to anaerobic digesters to convert CO2 emitted during the digestion process into calcium carbonate.
 The minerals react chemically with the waste sludge and the CO2 is chemically bonded to the rocks, essentially sequestering the CO2 and producing a negative Carbon Intensity value.
 The process improves the rate and volume of biogas production and increases the biomethane content of the biogas, which boosts its energy content.
 At the same time the process reduces impurities in the gas produced and creates carbonate byproducts, like material for roadways.